jneander/jneander.github.com/_posts/2012-07-20-kata-presentation-feedback.md

 ---
 layout: blog_entry
 title: Kata Presentation Feedback
+description: Thinking about improvements for my kata and its presentation
 ---
 Today, I performed my prime factors kata for Colin.
 I was nervous, despite my familiarity with the code to be demonstrated.
 This was a confidence issue, I think.
 To make matters worse, I was caffeinated.
 I delivered it as closely as I could to how it is presented in my previous blog post.
 Colin presented me with some feedback, which will certainly serve to be invaluable.